yeehaa123/presentation-moonconf/slides.md

 —Obie Fernandez

 <!--
 1. The current transition towards so-called serverless architectures, means that the frontend is becoming more and more important.
+Obie Fernandez, for instance, claims:

+"Serverless" application architectures offer tremendous cost savings and colossal horizontal scaling ability, with the side benefit of encouraging loosely coupled design.
+The advantages are so profound, that the days of monolithic application servers might be numbered."

-Seriously thinking about frontend architectures is therefore no longer a luxury but a must.
+Following this observation, seriously thinking about frontend architectures is therefore no longer a luxury but a must.
 -->

 ---